LADY IN THE PEW

 He told his feet to move, willed them with everything he had, but they stayed planted as if nailed into the earth.
 The old woman’s presence clung to him, invisible fingers wrapped around his ankles, up his calves, pulling him down, rooting him where he stood.
 It wasn’t just his body that fought against her hold—it was deeper, sharper.
 He could feel himself straining inside, pulling so hard that his soul itself seemed to fray, threads snapping one by one.
 Every nerve screamed for release, every instinct begged for flight, but no matter how he twisted and pushed against it, he couldn’t make a single step.
 She had him fast.

 Her eyes, pale as worn glass, fixed on him.
-For a moment Keith thought she might look past him entirely—until she spoke.
+For a moment Keith thought she might look past him entirely—until she spoke, a voice worn ragged by age, like something dragged from a grave.

 The words weren’t accusation, not even curiosity.
 Just observation, delivered the way someone might note the weather.
 Still, Keith felt his stomach turn, as though she’d seen the exact shape of what he carried without him ever opening his mouth.